 (3) To borrow money on the credit of the government but this power or higher taxation shall not be used to pay off irresponsible government spending.

-(4) To regulate commerce with foreign powers and economic zones off the territorial coast beyond twelve miles or as defined by treaties and international laws.
+(4) To regulate commerce with Indian Nations, foreign powers, and economic zones off the territorial coast beyond twelve miles or as defined by treaties and international laws.

 (5) To make all laws that are necessary and proper to regulate commerce among the several States but shall not be construed to include the power to regulate or prohibit any activity that is confined within a single State regardless of its effects outside the State, whether it employs instrumentalities therefrom, or whether its regulation or prohibition is part of a comprehensive regulatory scheme; but Congress shall have power to regulate harmful emissions between one or more States, and to define and provide for punishment of offenses constituting acts of war or violent insurrection against the Federation.
 Intrastate or domestic commerce which occurs solely within the geographic borders of an individual State shall only be subject to the exclusive control of the State Legislature unless they, by law, enable any Federal regulation of commerce law.

-(6) To establish uniform laws of naturalization, Uniform Commercial Code, and bankruptcies throughout the nation but no law of Congress shall discharge any debt contracted before the passage of the same nor shall grant birthright citizenship.
+(6) To establish uniform laws of naturalization and immigration, Uniform Commercial Code, and bankruptcies throughout the nation but no law of Congress shall discharge any debt contracted before the passage of the same nor shall grant birthright citizenship.

 (8) To provide for the punishment of counterfeiting the securities and current coin of this Federation.